LavanyaMano/Flask_weather-app/README.md

-# Flask Package
+# Open Weather App

-Create a flask app as a package and a run script to actually run the application
+Flask app to get current weather for a city and the forecast.

 ## Setup
 * `mkvirtualenv -p python3 flask-package`